FraxFinance/frax-governance/README.md

 ### General Flow
 #### DeFi transaction
 1. An owner uses the Gnosis Safe to initiate a DeFi transaction.
 This produces a transaction hash that identifies the action to be approved or rejected by the other multisig owners.
-2. ⅗ EOA sign the transaction through the UI
+2. ⅗ EOA sign the transaction through the UI.
 3. After 3 signatures are collected, anyone can call `fraxGovernorOmega.addTransaction(address teamSafe, TxHashArgs calldata args, bytes calldata signatures)` to begin onchain governance.
 The team is incentivized to do so because they cannot execute any Gnosis Tx without FraxGovernorOmega’s approval.
 4. veFXS voters have a 2-day window of time to vote on the proposal.
 5. If no quorum is met during the voting window, or there are more for than against votes on the proposal, anyone can call `execute()`.
 This calls `safe.approveHash()` from Omega under the hood.
 It provides the needed approval from FraxGovernorOmega, which will allow the gnosis transaction to be executed through the Gnosis UI.